Explorer-USS-0-1/Explorer-USS.0.1/README.md

 <img src="https://github.com/user-attachments/assets/8842cbce-7701-402d-b01e-eaa041b66429" width=30% height=30%>

-Press the S2 button (position right/top) of the controller to switch mode and make the camera move with the joistick.
+To use the camera, press the S2 button (position right/top of the controller) to switch that will put the joystick in CAMERA mode, and use the joystick to point in the wanted direction.
 * UP: move the camera up.
 * DOWN: move the camera down.
 * RIGHT: move the camera right.
 * LEFT: move the camera left.
 * JOYSTIC BUTTON: reset the camera position to the center.

-If u press the S2 button(position right/top) the mode will the swetch agen to the rover movement mode.
+Pressing the S2 button will the switch again to the TANK mode, and so on.
 All this is possible thanks to the handler, that will listen for the interrupt of an action at any moment and send the message to the Esp.

 <img src="https://github.com/user-attachments/assets/1ccb45c1-9b9d-47cd-8836-0c30a3ca162b" width=30% height=30%>